mrchand01/ttest/README.md

 # ttest
-Running a hypothesis test
-Hypothesis: University town's mean housing prices were less effected by the 2007-08 recession.
+Hypothesis: University town's mean housing prices were less effected by the 2007-08 recession than non-university towns.

 Datasets used
 1) Zillow housing data for the United States.